CameronBrooks11/threadlib/docs/CODE_OF_CONDUCT.md

 **considerate**, and **respectful** of others no matter what their position is within the project.

 ## Reporting

-All incidents should be reported by emailing github@tambora.ch.
+All incidents should be reported by emailing <github@tambora.ch>.

 [PSF Code of Conduct]: https://www.python.org/psf/conduct/